Getting a mower of a superior brand this spring as the older one is no more in action?

 Even if the mower is full of old oil at the beginning of a cutting season, you must check the oil whether debris and other dirt would collect in the oil.
 This used and grimy oil must be drained out and replaced with new oil.
 Don’t think you are wasting the fuel because this contaminated oil will damage the engine that will cost a lot of money.

 Old fuel is one of the factors that keep your mower engine from starting.
-Just you need o know the procedure from owner’s manual.
+Just you need o know the procedure from the owner’s manual.

 8) Not changing the spark plug